 The Pope Wellness Center opened in November 2006 and is available for University of Mount Olive students and employees, as well members of the local community.
 The Wellness Center features a workout room with weights and machines, along with a studio for exercise classes and a gym for basketball and volleyball.
 The Wellness Center also houses the University of Mount Olive Sports Medicine Department.

-Named after former Mount Olive Mayor Ray McDonald, Sr., the complex opened for use in the early spring of 2017 and serves as the home for UMO's men's and women's lacrosse teams, men's and women's track and field teams, and women's field hockey team.
-The complex includes an artificial surface field, which has markings for men's and women's lacrosse and field hockey.
+Named after former Mount Olive Mayor Ray McDonald, Sr., the complex opened for use in the early spring of 2017 and serves as the home for UMO's men's and women's lacrosse teams, men's and women's track and field teams, and the women's field hockey team.
+The complex includes an artificial surface field, which has markings for men's and women's lacrosse as well as field hockey.
 The eight lanes of the 400-meter track have a Rekortan surface and are surrounded by a sidewalk and fencing.
 Field event areas include long jump, triple jump, pole vault, high jump, hammer, discus, and javelin.
 There are two sections of bleachers, one for general seating with a capacity of 500 and one for the throws areas with a capacity of 60.
 The complex also features a scoreboard, storage building, and press box with Wi-Fi and public address speaker system.

 Built in 1980 and named for University of Mount Olive Athletics Hall of Famer Ray Scarborough, Scarborough Field is the home for Trojan baseball.
 The ballpark features lights, batting cage, and a field house that includes a press box, coaches' offices, and a locker room.
 A picnic area and concession stand are also part of Scarborough Field.
 There are chairback seats extending between each dugout, plus there is bleacher seating down each baseline.
 A padded outfield fence was added in 2015 and a batter's eye screen was added in 2016.